Submit your work, meet writers and drop the ads. Become a member

 Upon my learning of the sacred mutterings, I was initiated into The Society of Sculptors.
 Such joy I felt, in this, my fifth year, to finally be accepted, truly, among the people of Tok-Tuu!

-In the gloom of the Mindfear Caves, my chanting echoed throughout, and I could see the Seven Heads hovering before me as I uttered the Oblong Mutterings.
+In the gloom of the Mindfear Caves, my chanting echoed throughout, and I could see the Seven Heads hovering before whilst I uttered the Oblong Mutterings.
 In here I could become one with the land of Tok-Tuu and its spiritual soul.

 Having reached the culmination of my meditations, I emerged from the caves into the warm breast of summer, passing through Tok-Tuu's ancient orchard on my journey home.
-There, seemingly by fate, I met an old mystic who was in the process of painting the lifecycle of the Bulbous Tree, a tree which grew into full bloom and expired in the space of mere hours.
+There, seemingly by fate, I met a gentleman who appeared to be in the process of painting the lifecycle of the Bulbous Tree, a tree which grew into full bloom and expired in the space of mere hours.
 He introduced himself as Outside-Inwards Jenkins— a descendant of Oblong Jenkins-Kennedy— and had been cast from the village of Tok-Tuu for practicing occult techniques in the manner of the forbidden doctrines, using these teachings in the creation of his artworks.

 Our words had been spoken and I would begin to embark on a quest that would be of great importance to what was meant to be in a time when we would begin.